 Now that disabled Cameron has found the strength to walk again, he’ll be faced with his own dark secrets that hold the power to ruin his life.
 Trying to figure out if his recovery is due to a miracle or a medical breakthrough, Cameron will re-evaluate his entire life to discover the person he is meant to be.

-Both historical fiction novels, The Underground Railroad and A Gentleman in Moscow tell intriguing stories about humanity through a reimagining of history.
 In Colson Whitehead’s novel, The Underground Railroad, two runaway slaves board the physical trains that will take them far away from the chains of slavery and into a dangerous and troublesome future.

 Amor Towles’s novel takes readers to Russia in 1922 where a remorseless aristocrat will be forced to stay in a luxury hotel room, away from the horrors of the revolution out on the streets.
 A journey of self-discovery, A Gentleman in Moscow is a highly satisfying read.

 “Stay with Me is a wise and deeply humane debut novel that unpeels the layers of politics in a marriage from the inside.
 Ayobami Adebayo tells the story of Akin, Yejide and their families – a powerfully affecting tale of love, loyalty, and betrayal – with both savagery and heart.” – SJP